Rural Experience Program Guidelines

-Rural experience placements are aimed at providing a unique opportunity for teachers to experience working in a rural setting, thereby allowing their consideration of rural teaching as a longer term option.
+Rural experience placements are aimed at providing a unique opportunity for teachers to experience working in a rural setting, thereby allowing their consideration of rural teaching as a longer-term option.
 The placements provide a quality professional development experience for preschool, primary and secondary school teachers.
 It is the intention of the program that the Rural experience school benefits from the differing skills the Rural experience placement teacher offers.

-Human Resources directorate manages the administration of the program and supports principals and teachers with the program's implementation.
+School Workforce directorate manages the administration of the program and supports principals and teachers with the program's implementation.

 2. Initiative-funded placements

-- the ideal duration of the placement (minimum of one term and maximum of four terms in a school year)
+2.3.2 the ideal duration of the placement (minimum of one term and maximum of four terms in a school year).

-- the possibility of a placement being shared between local schools e.g. a teacher mentor to support beginning teachers across two schools in close proximity.
+2.3.5 the possibility of a placement being shared between local schools e.g. a teacher mentor to support beginning teachers across two schools in close proximity.

-- a current full-time permanent teaching position with the department at teacher, head teacher, assistant principal or deputy principal level in a non-rural experience school that is located more than 150 kilometres from the rural experience placement school to which they apply.
+3.2.1 a current full approval to teach with the department, with a permanent substantive position (or temporary or frequent casual role) in a non-rural experience school, with both school and residence located more than 150 kilometres from the rural experience placement school to which they apply.

-- two years of cumulative teaching experience
+3.2.2 two years of cumulative teaching experience with the department.

 4. Duration of Rural Experience placements

 4.1 The rural experience placement needs to be within a school year and can be for a minimum of one term and a maximum of four terms.